Silky, creamy, and pulling no pumpkin spice punches, this keto pumpkin pie is the one to rule them all!

 - 2 Teaspoons Pumpkin Pie Spice

-- Preheat oven to 425 F.
+- Prep.
+Preheat oven to 425 F.

-- If you have extra dough, use small leaf cookie cutters* as a topping to decorate your pie.
-Place these in the fridge as well.
+- Pie crust.
+Prepare the pie crust by forming the unbaked dough into a 9" pie pan.
+Place crust in the fridge as you prep the filling.
+If you have extra dough, use small leaf cookie cutters (note 4) as a topping to decorate your pie.
+Place this dough in the fridge as well.

 Fans Also Made These Low Carb Recipes:

-- Lakanto, Swerve, or Erythritol.
+- Sweetener.
 I stick to Lakanto and Swerve which are a 1:1 swap with traditional sugar.
 If using a different brand of Erythritol, keep in mind it's 70% as sweet as sugar, so you may need to add more to taste.

 - Cookie cutters - I used these small leaf cookie cutters from Amazon.

 - Nutritional information is based on 1 slice, if you cut this pie into 8 slices.
 It's calculated using my almond flour pie crust recipe: